elManto/elmanto.github.io/index.md

 More details about me at the following pages.

-Visit [this page](https://www.s3.eurecom.fr/~elmanto/) for a list of my pubblications, projects and descriptions.
+Visit [this page](https://elmanto.github.io/projects) for a list of my pubblications, projects and descriptions.

 If you want to contact me, take a look at [the contact page](https://elmanto.github.io/contact).

+For some papers, I kept some artifacts (slides, github repositories) in my [old Eurecom website](https://www.s3.eurecom.fr/~elmanto/).
+Have a look at it.

 Finally, I plan to add a blogpost page eventually, to speak about both technical things and more general points of view.
 I will add a page for this when I will have some time.